 Clas Ohlson’s new strategic orientation entails a certain adaptation of competence, which could impact our employees and our ability to attract new employees with the right skills.

 Clas Ohlson works for diversity and increased flexibility.
 Clas Ohlson is a workplace where employees can develop and grow with the company.
-Leadership, skills development and the company’s belief in individual employees equips the company for the future and cultivates an organization prepared to shoulder new challenges.
+Leadership, skills development and the company’s belief in individual employees equips the company for the future and cultivates an organisation prepared to shoulder new challenges.

 We have a zero tolerance policy for all forms of discrimination and harassment.